-Backcountry permits are required for all overnight trips (including climbing bivouacs), all thru-hikes of the Virgin River Narrows and tributaries, any trip into the Left Fork of North Creek (the Subway), and all canyons requiring the use of descending gear or ropes.
+Permits are required for all overnight backpacking trips in Zion National Park.
+This includes climbing bivouacs, all thru-hikes of the Virgin River Narrows and tributaries, any trip into the Left Fork of North Creek (the Subway), and all canyons requiring the use of descending gear or ropes.

 BACKCOUNTRY CAMPSITES - WEST RIM TRAIL (ordered from North to South)